tvitols/Catan/README.md

 0 points.
 We started this project 3 weeks ago

 In total, I am estimating that this Open-Ended Project is worth 510 points.

+Should the grader be feeling generous, we also believe that the implementation of graphics as well as the considerable scale/scope of this project may warrant additional points...

+(We do apologize for the amount of code you will have to read (~5k lines by our approximation) and appreciate your dedication.
+If you email us when/where you are grading it, we will do our best to bring you a coffee :) Please enjoy, and feel free to play with a friend.)